kwadraterry/wbia-plugin-miew-id/README.md

 ## Multispecies-V2 Model

-Model specs and dataset overview can be found at the [model card page for the Multispecies-v2 model](https://huggingface.co/conservationxlabs/miewid-msv2)
+Model specs and dataset overview can be found at the [model card page for the Multispecies-v2 model](https://huggingface.co/conservationxlabs/miewid-msv2) and the [Multispecies-v3 model](https://huggingface.co/conservationxlabs/miewid-msv3)

 ### Pretrained Model Embeddings Extraction